Skip to content

 • Foundation in v1. make-frame is cheap and isolated; dispatch-sync settles synchronously per Resolved decisions; the schema-validator hook (Spec 010) gives invariants a place to live.

 • Scope deferred.
-A guide-tier pattern document: generators for event sequences, invariants expressed as schemas, shrinking strategies for dispatch-sequence failures.
+A guide-tier pattern document: generators for event sequences, invariants expressed as schemas, shrinking strategies for event-sequence failures.
 No framework primitive missing.

 • Out of scope for this note.
 A bundled test.check dependency — re-frame2 stays library-agnostic.